iay/shibboleth-idp-docker/README.md

 case, the variables set at the top of the `install` script won't have any effect as the appropriate values are already frozen into the configuration.

-## Building the Image

-Execute the `./build` script to fetch the latest base image and build a new container image.
-This new image will be tagged as `shibboleth-idp` and incorporate the Jetty distribution fetched earlier.
-It will *not* include the contents of `shibboleth-idp`; instead, they will be mounted into the container at `/opt/shibboleth-idp` when a container is run from the image.

-One important result of this approach is that the container image does not incorporate any secrets that are part of the Shibboleth configuration, such as passwords.
-On the other hand, the container image doesn't really contain much of the IdP, just a tailored environment for it.

 ## Executing the Container